swetharepakula/fabric-private-chaincode/demo/README.md

 ## Bring Up the Demo End To End
 ### Setup
 To set up all components at once run the start script.
+An [FPC Network](../utils/docker-compose/network-config/docker-compose.yml).
+The channel `mychannel` will be created and be used to install and instantiate all chaincodes.
+The [golang mock chaincode](chaincode/golang) will be instantiated as `mockcc` and the [FPC auction chaincode](chaincode/fpc) will be instantiated as `auctioncc`.
+If you need to build the FPC Auction CC using docker add the `--build-cc` flag, otherwise the script assumes that the Auction CC has already been built.
+Both the frontend and fabric-gateway [expose ports](docker-compose.yml) and are accessible on the host machine.
+The frontend can be accessed at `localhost:5000` and the fabric-gateway can be accessed at `localhost:3000`.
 ```
 scripts/startFPCAuctionNetwork.sh
 ```

-**NOTE** The above [script](scripts/startFPCAuctionNetwork.sh) will bring up a fresh FPC Network and generate new credentials using the FPC Network Setup [scripts](../utils/docker-compose/scripts).
+**NOTE** The above [script](scripts/startFPCAuctionNetwork.sh), by default, will teardown previous iterations of the demo components, bring up a fresh FPC Network and generate new credentials using the FPC Network Setup [scripts](../utils/docker-compose/scripts).
 Therefore this script should only be run when no other fabric network is running to avoid port collisions.

-Both the frontend and fabric-gateway [expose ports](docker-compose.yml) and are accessible on the host machine.
-The frontend can be accessed at `localhost:5000` and the fabric-gateway can be accessed at `localhost:3000`.

 ### Teardown
 To bring down all of the components and the underlying FPC network run the